gbowne1/codebooker/docs/DEVSETUP.md

 ### Step 2

-Create a folder on your computer that would house this repository amd oopen this folder in your IDE.
+Create a folder on your computer open this folder in your IDE.
 Open the terminal in your IDE.

 Run the command